-I created this page because I get asked so often for recommendations that having one spot to point everyone to was the only thing that would keep me from soon spending all my time recommending the same things over and over.
+I get asked so often for recommendations that I hope having this one spot to point everyone to may help me regain some of my time spent recommending the same things over and over.

 Please note that some links in this post are affiliate links and I will receive a small commission if you make a qualifying purchase through one of those links (at no additional cost to you).